PeaPodTechnologies/PeaPod/software/tests/README.md

 ### Communications Protocol Test - `revision.ino`

-Test communications between the Arduino and Raspberry Pi including timeout and revision.
+Test communications between the Arduino and Raspberry Pi including timeout and revision checking.
 Essentially a skeleton of the main `PeaPodOS-Arduino.ino` script, with no sensors or actuators.